jgoizueta/flt/README.txt

 ==Numerical conversion

-By default, DecNum is interoperable with Integer and Rational.
+By default, DecNum is interoperable with Integer, Rational and BigDecimal.
 Conversion happens automatically to operands:

   puts DecNum('0.1') + 1                          # -> 1.1